Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 An angler float fishing for trout

-Bobber doggin is known for being more effective than other types of presentations but is it better than float fishing?
+Bobber doggin is known to be easy and effective, but is it better than traditional suspension float fishing?

 The answer depends on the angler doing each method.
 Bobber doggin is easy and allows your bait to hang in the water in a way that is somewhat natural.